 A Glimmer of Hope

-Glimmer is fighting poverty in rural Ethiopia with an holistic approach to change.
+Glimmer is fighting poverty in rural Ethiopia with a holistic approach to change.
 Their projects create a network of resilience that holds up thriving communities and empowers women and girls as leaders.
 Glimmer applies 100% of donations directly to projects in rural Ethiopia—creating a high return on every dollar invested.
-With 18 years on the ground, Glimmer has completed 10,000 projects and impacted the lives of 5 million people in rural Ethiopia.
+With over 20 years on the ground, Glimmer has completed 10,000 projects and impacted the lives of 5 million people in rural Ethiopia.

 4.5 Million Children Orphaned (5% of the Population)